-The well-known saying “practice makes perfect” is a bit misleading because it’s almost impossible to become perfect at anything in life.
-In the world of trading, we don’t aim to be perfect, but to be generally profitable—and one way to pursue that goal is to practice, practice, practice on the paperMoney stock market simulator on the thinkorswim trading platform.
+Does practice make perfect?
+Well, in the world of trading, we don’t aim to be perfect, but we do want to be profitable.
+And one way to pursue that goal is to practice, practice, practice on the paperMoney stock market simulator on the thinkorswim trading platform.

-paperMoney, a stock market simulator, allows you to test your trading strategies as you would in a real, live situation, but without risking a penny on a stock exchange.
-It’s a great way for anyone to hone their trading skills, but the virtual trading simulator is particularly well-suited for those who:
+paperMoney offers a virtual trading experience that lets you test your trading strategies just as you would in a real, live situation but without risking a penny on an actual stock exchange.
+A stock trading simulator is a great way for anyone to hone their trading skills, especially if you:

-Now that you have access to paperMoney, there’s no better way to explore the power of the thinkorswim platform—with no risk—than by digging in and trying things you normally wouldn’t.
+Now that you’re using paperMoney, there’s no better way to explore the power of the thinkorswim platform—with no risk—than by digging in and trying some things that you normally wouldn’t.

-This is your opportunity, not just to trade stocks in a trading simulator, but also perhaps to perform in-depth research on those biotech or fintech stocks you keep hearing about.
-Or maybe you want to step outside your comfort zone and trade new products or different assets classes.
+Of course, you can trade stocks in the trading simulator.
+But you can also do in-depth research on those biotech or fintech stocks you keep hearing about.
+Or maybe step outside your comfort zone and trade some new products or different asset classes.

 Are you a stock trader who’s considering adding options to your strategy? paperMoney allows you to test the waters of basic options strategies.
-Or, maybe you’re interested in futures and forex markets, which are used by advanced retail traders and institutional investors to speculate and hedge risk.
-In the process you might find you like having access to additional asset classes.
+Or maybe you’re interested in futures and forex markets, which advanced retail traders and institutional investors use to speculate and hedge risk.
+You might realize you enjoy having access to these products.
 Or you might realize why such derivative products aren’t for everyone.
-Of course, even after investors consider the risks, not all investors will qualify for options, futures, or forex trading.
+(Note that not all investors will qualify for options, futures, or forex trading.)

 paperMoney also offers you a great chance to try out different chart indicators and studies to see how they work in conjunction with your trading.

-Once you’ve gotten that all out of your system, it’s time to develop your trading mettle by focusing on the type of asset and strategy with which you feel most comfortable.
-Here are five helpful tips to get the most out of paperMoney.
+Next it’s time to develop your trading mettle by focusing on the assets and strategies you’re most comfortable with.
+Here are five helpful tips to get the most out of the paperMoney stock market simulator:

 1. Optimize your layout.
-The paperMoney platform has a variety of customizable configurations.
-For example, the left-hand column provides “gadgets” for watchlists, live news, Level II quotes, Trader TV, and much more.
+The paperMoney platform can be configured and customized.
+For example, the left column provides “gadgets” for watch lists, live news, Level II quotes, Trader TV, and much more.
 There’s even a scratch pad to write down trade notes.
 In the main screen, you can set up multiple charts in a flexible grid system.
-This can be the perfect opportunity to create the layout that works best for you.
+Take a little time to create the layout that works best for you.

 2. Use the power of data.
-Your trading data can be a powerful learning tool, and with paperMoney, it’s all at your fingertips—automatically. paperMoney records all your trades (including paper commissions) and displays them in the form of profit and loss analysis, which you can view in multiple time frames.
-Reviewing this data regularly is a good way to spot holes in your trading strategy and fix them.
+Your own trading data and history can be a powerful learning tool, and with paperMoney, it’s all automatically at your fingertips. paperMoney records all your trades (including paper commissions) and provides a profit and loss (P&L) analysis.
+Reviewing this data regularly is a good way to spot holes in your trading strategies and fix them.

 FIGURE 2: HIT THE RESET BUTTON.
 Made a mistake, or tried something that didn’t quite work out?
-Ready for a reset?
-Easy.
-Image source: the TD Ameritrade thinkorswim platform.
+Ready to reset.
+Image source: the thinkorswim platform from TD Ameritrade.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 3. Trade “as if.”
 When no money is at risk, you can’t get hurt—but you should trade as if you can.
 If you trade outsize positions and take wild risks, it won’t help you when it’s time to switch to live trading.
-The power of virtual stock trading is that it gives you the ability to refine a strategy based upon the way you’ll trade with real money, so trade “as if” you are.
+The power of virtual stock trading is that it gives you the ability to refine a strategy intended for trading with real money, so trade as if you are.

 4. Use your “do overs.”
-You’re going to make mistakes; that’s the nature of learning and the reason for practice.
-But if you think you’ve made too many, don’t be afraid to start over from scratch.
-You can do this by going to the Monitor tab on the upper left-hand corner of the main screen, scrolling down to the Position Statement line, and looking to the far-right hand side.
+You’re going to make mistakes; that’s the nature of learning and the reason you’re practicing.
+But if you think you’ve gone too far, don’t be afraid to start over from scratch.
+You can do this by going to the Monitor tab on the upper left corner of the main screen, scrolling down to the Position Statement line, and looking to the far right side.
 There you’ll see a button titled Adjust Account.
 When selected, you’ll see an Account Adjustments box.
-Just check Reset All Balances and Positions and hit Apply, and you’ll get a clean slate.
-See figure 2.
+Just select Reset All Balances and Positions and hit Apply, and you’ll get a clean slate (see figure 2).

 5. Go on about your business.
-The reality is that most of us don’t have the luxury of sitting at a trading desk all day long.
-Life intrudes and often we have to be elsewhere during the trading day.
-But just like the live thinkorswim platform, paperMoney goes with you wherever you go via the TD Ameritrade Mobile Trader app.
-Use it to practice managing trades on the go the same way you would with live trading.
+Most of us don’t have the luxury of sitting at a trading desk all day long.
+Life intrudes, and we often have to be elsewhere during the trading day.
+But just like the live thinkorswim platform, the paperMoney stock market simulator goes with you wherever you go via the TD Ameritrade Mobile Trader app.
+Use it to practice managing trades on the go just as you would with live trading.

 for thinkMoney ®